neilimixamo/Home-Assistant-Quick-Look-Mobile/README.md

 - Additionally, there is a special `family` category which can be accessed through the upper left person icon.
 - The header is designed for two main purposes:
   1) allow for rapid navigation through these views
-  2) provide useful status information by changing its color and icon based on 'template sensors' (see 6.
-Customize Template Sensors) e.g. if a lightbulb is turned on, the light category will turn yellow.
+  2) provide useful status information by changing its color and icon based on 'template sensors' (see [7.
+Customize Template Sensors](#7-customize-template-sensors)) e.g. if a lightbulb is turned on, the light category will turn yellow.
 If no entities are active, it will revert to its default grey color.
 This feature provides a quick and easy way to identify the status of your various devices and systems.

 ### 6. Add Your Entities